Posted on 03 Jul 2025

 When should I speak to a lawyer?

 If you were responsible for the accident and live in a state that allows at-fault claims, you can lodge a CTP claim directly with your insurer for basic benefits.
 But if your injuries are serious or long-lasting, it’s best to speak with a car accident lawyer.
-Most states offer extra compensation for catastrophically injured people — even if the accident was your fault — and a specialist lawyer will help you understand your rights and get the compensation you’re entitled to.
+A specialist lawyer will help you understand your rights and get the compensation you’re entitled to.

 Our expert car accident lawyers handle everything for you: